 11 If two players of opposing sides should be outside the boundary of the field of play and one intentionally trips or strikes the other, the ball being still in play, the referee shall stop the game and caution or send off the guilty player according to Law XII.
 The game shall be restarted by the referee dropping the ball, in conformity with Law VIII, at the place where it was in play at the moment the game was stopped.
-12 If, in the opinion of the referee a goal keeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and
+12 If, in the opinion of the referee a goalkeeper intentionally lies on the ball longer than is necessary, he shall be penalised for ungentlemanly conduct and

-- (a) be cautioned and an indirect free-kick awarded to the opposing team; - (b) in case of repetition of the offence, be sent off the field.
+(a) be cautioned and an indirect free-kick awarded to the opposing team;

+(b) in case of repetition of the offence, be sent off the field.

-13 Any player leaving the field during the progress of the game (except through accident) without the consent of the Referee, shall be deemed guilty of ungentlemanly conduct and shall be dealt with accordingly.
+Any player leaving the field during the progress of the game (except through accident) without the consent of the Referee. shall be deemed guilty of ungentlemanly conduct and shall be dealt with accordingly.
+14 The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.